Birds, wings and diadems: Zoroastrian symbols in Parthian and Sasanian art

 About this event

-This lecture will explore the intricate relationship of kingship and religion in the art of Parthian and Sasanian Iran.
+This lecture and reception will explore the intricate relationship of kingship and religion in the art of Parthian and Sasanian Iran.